syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Built-in Toolbar Items

-Customize each toolbar item using the `Name` and `View` properties.
+Customize each toolbar item using the `Name`.
 Get or set the names of the built-in toolbar and dynamically add toolbar items using the `Name` property.

 {% highlight C# %}